sevidmusic/Roady/README.md

 [Back to top](#darling-data-management-system) | [Installation](#installation) | [Setup Development Tools](#setup-development-tools)

-Note: Demo uses [vim](https://github.com/vim/vim) to edit `.bash_profile`, this
+Note: The following example uses [vim](https://github.com/vim/vim) to edit `.bash_profile`,
-      is not required, vim is awesome, but unrelated to the Darling Data Management System.
+      this is not required, vim is awesome, but unrelated to the Darling Data Management System.
 Any text editor will suffice.

 5. Add dsh, dshUI, and optionally dshUnit to your `$PATH`.